 - Transit and Delivery Alignment

-- What are the Benefits of Discreet Packaging?
+- Benefits of Discreet Packaging

-- What are the Common Items Shipped with Discreet Packaging?
+- Common Items Shipped with Discreet Packaging

 What is Discreet Shipping?